Taikoz: Style

-As Taikoz's development partially extended from performers in Japan, they have been credited as being very successful as emphasizing Japanese elements in their work while also being able to implement original, creative styles into their performances.
+As Taikoz's development partially extended from performers in Japan, they have been credited as being very successful as emphasising Japanese elements in their work while also being able to implement original, creative styles into their performances.
 They have also been effective at introducing taiko performance to the Australian populace, and have generated significant interest in taiko playing among Australians.

-They have performed collaboratively with Kodo, the Sydney and Melbourne Symphony Orchestras, Bell Shakespeare Company, Meryl Tankard Company, premiered work in the Sydney Festival, the Canberra Theatre, City Recital Hall and has toured nationally and internationally.
+Performances

+In 2007, Taikoz collaborated with the Meryl Tankard Company to create Kaidan, a dance work based on a Japanese folk legend, which premiered at the Sydney Festival.